Ferry contract was not ‘jobs for the boys’ – Sturgeon

 “That does not change the fact that as First Minister I am ultimately accountable for every decision that the Scottish Government takes.”

-The committee’s deputy convener, Tory MSP Sharon Dowie, asked why Ms Sturgeon personally announced Ferguson Marine as the preferred bidder.
+The committee’s deputy convener, Tory MSP Sharon Dowey, asked why Ms Sturgeon personally announced Ferguson Marine as the preferred bidder.

 The First Minister said it was not unusual for her to do so, saying she was aware that negotiations were ongoing at the time.